 Diagnosing current faults, preventing and finding looming faults.

-Approaching the system with a wide, comprehensive view with in-depth electronic and mechanical system specific knowledge.
+Approach systems with a wide, comprehensive view with in-depth electronic and mechanical system specific knowledge.

 Finding drivability problems and satisfying customer demands in a minimum of time.